4 fun COVID-friendly winter activities

 “Do you wanna build a snowmaaan?”
 If life in the winter were like Disney’s Frozen, with its fluffy packing snow and sunshine, we could play outside all day.
 Of course, winter activities like snowball fights and building snow forts and snowmen can be fun for anyone – with the right conditions.

-It’s mid-December and staying inside all the time is making us a little stir crazy (if not unhealthy)!
-However, winter is such a beautiful season and there are lots of fun winter activities to get you outside and keep you moving so you’ll stay warm while doing them.
+Winter is such a beautiful season and there are lots of fun winter activities to get you outside and keep you moving so you’ll stay warm while doing them.
 Read on for our top four COVID-friendly winter activities to get you out of the house.
 We promise, you’ll have snow much fun!

 *Packing snow not required.

 We know, we know – going for a walk in these temperatures doesn’t exactly sound thrilling.
 But what’s better than grabbing a loved one (furry or human), bundling up in your winter best (and warmest), going for a stroll through neighbourhoods or parks near your house?
 Especially right after it snows, the trees are covered and glistening and the air is fresh.
 Even better, go early evening and check out all the holiday lights.
 Plus, there are a ton of health benefits, physically and mentally, to getting out and going for a walk.

 Here are a few ways to make a winter walk more fun and less cold:

 • Bundle up!
 Layer up long john’s or sweatpants, thick socks, sweaters on sweaters, and grab your scarf, beanie and pair of mitts for an outdoor adventure.